MeetDave-25/program-1/README.md

 # program-1
-this is my first GitHub repository
+this is my first GitHub repository.
+Author - Meet Dave